 “The Kingdom of heaven may be likened to a king who gave a wedding feast for his son” (Mt 22:2).

-Throughout the gospels Jesus not only talks about feasts, but is recorded as often celebrating table fellowship with others.
-Those he eats with, range from people who are considered sinners to the religious elite among the Pharisees.
+Throughout the Gospels, Jesus not only talked about feasts but he is recorded as often celebrating table fellowship with others.
+Those he ate with ranged from people who were considered sinners to the religious elite among the Pharisees.

-There are a wide range of reactions to the invitation offered from the king through his servants.
-There are those caught up in their own lives, not able or willing to break away, there are those who reject the message outright and do so violently, by mistreating and even killing the servants of the king.
-Then others, the good and bad alike, say yes to the invitation.
+In the parable from today’s Gospel, Jesus presented a wide range of reactions to the invitation offered by the king through his servants.
+Some are so caught up in their own lives, that they are not able or willing to break away and others reject the invitation outright and do so violently, by mistreating and even killing the servants of the king.
+Then others, the good and bad alike, welcome and say yes to the invitation.

-Then there was man the king found who was present without the proper attire.
+Near the end of the parable, Jesus presents a curious fellow that the king found present at the banquet without the proper attire.
 This is not a literal indictment of not having the proper clothes, but the wedding garment imagery may be a recognition of a willingness to receive the benefits of the invitation without a yes to the responsibility involved with the invitation of transformation.

 We are invited to participate in the banquet of eternal life with God.
 The invitation is freely given, yet it requires that we dress for the occasion of participating in the banquet of a king.
 This dress is no material garment of fine linen and gold embroidery, but our willingness to repent, to turn away from those idols, that which we have placed or put before God, to have our heart and spirit renewed.
 We are invited to be a part of God’s new creation by participating in the life of his Son, the firstborn of the new creation.